sevans924/javascript-closures/README.md

 * Students should complete the review activity independently or in pairs.
 * Allow students the opportunity to ask questions about their student activity and review activity.
 They should share what they discovered.
 * Ask students to define scope chain in their own words
-* Ask students to explain how scope chain relates
+* Ask students to explain how scope chain relates to closures
 ## Instructor Demo 3: Practical Use Cases for Closures
 Privacy
 ## Student Activity 3: Practical Use Cases for Closures